BenjaminSmall94/city-explorer-api/README.md

    - End: May 19, 2022 11:30pm
    - Actual Time: 2-hr

+#### Day 5

+1. Feature Task #1
+   - Name: Implement and clean up "starter code", implement cached API data on the server
+   - Estimated Time: 1.5 hr
+   - Start: May 20, 2022 6:30pm
+   - End: May 20, 2022 10:00pm
+   - Actual Time: 3.5 hrs
+   - Comments: I actually lost track of time a little with this one as I took numerous breaks.
+But I ended up spending a lot of time trying to figure some new stuff out and clean up the bugs.
+I think my brain was a little tired too.

 #### Time Estimates Comments

 My actual time elapsed is actually on the low end because it doesn't include the time it took me to do a lot of independent research before even starting each task.